-Policy title: CNP12 Local Green Space Policy text: Local Green Spaces listed here and shown on the Map below, will be protected and enhanced for their biodiversity and, as appropriate, for public access and recreational use.
+Policy title: CNP12 Local Green Space Policy text: This Plan designates the Local Green Spaces listed here and shown on the Map below: will be protected and enhanced for their biodiversity and, as appropriate, for public access and recreational use.
 Development that would have an intrusive impact on the character and openness of these spaces will not be permitted unless it can be demonstrated it is ancillary and of benefit to the green space, or very special circumstances can be demonstrated to allow development.
 Improvements to recreation facilities will be regarded as acceptable subject to compliance with design policies and their benefit outweighs any impact on the openness of such areas. a.
 Armstrong Rise Play Area b.
-Woodland alongside Enham Lane C. Land in front of the Church and extending southwards (across from Enham Lane junction) d.
+Woodland alongside Enham Lane c.
+Land in front of the Church and extending southwards (across from Enham Lane junction) d.
 Land to the front of Carter's Meadow - both sides of the road e.
-Land in front of 111 &amp; 112, Charlton Village/ Brook Cottage etc f.
+Land in front of 111 & 112, Charlton Village/ Brook Cottage etc f.
 Land to the south of Foxcotte Tower g.
 Land off Hengest Cl h.
 Land at end of Richborough Drive i.
 Play area at Charlton Lakes j.
 Land surrounding Charlton Lakes k.
 Play area at Peake Way (Goch Way) l.
-Land to the south of Carter's Meadow M. Open space at Peake Way It should be noted that areas 'd' and 'e' were historically Charlton's village green and form the historic river crossing area.
+Land to the south of Carter's Meadow m.
+Open space at Peake Way It should be noted that areas 'd' and 'e' were historically Charlton's village green and form the historic river crossing area.
 There will be a presumption against all development on Local Green Space except in very special circumstances.
 Such circumstances would include exemptions for appropriate formal recreation facilities, which may be acceptable if equivalent recreation green space can be provided in an alternative location.
-Justification from Evidence Base Further detailed plans and assessment is set out in the Local Green Space Assessment document https://www.hugofox.com/community/charlton-parish-council-12680/neighbourhood-plan/ Policy Supported NPPF paragraphs Local Plan Policy References E6, LHW1